ESOL – Title III Programs

 In addition, students are introduced to the American cultural concepts while being encouraged to value their native language and culture.

-The International Center organizes English classes for parents of ESOL identified students.
-These courses are designed to help parents learn English through conversational English, collaboration, and Rosetta Stone Software.
+The International Center organizes literacy services for parents of ESOL identified students.
+These services are designed to help parents learn English through conversational English, collaboration, and Rosetta Stone Software.
 An additional offering available to parents of ESOL students is a general parent information session offered at the International Center at Jones.

 The International Center at Jones Learning Center